lohilabs/blog/Why Reactive Cocoa.md

 Basically anytime we get the opportunity to run a bit more code in this linear system, we are doing so with the memory of a goldfish.
 Each time we have no idea what's going on and have to go check a bunch of things to build enough context to correctly generate the output we need.
 The system is "dumb" and doesn't know what information we might need, so it can't track it for us.
 We are left to our own devices to come up with a solution.

 ##STATE
 State is what makes our job as programmers VERY hard sometimes.
 To be honest, I didn't recognize this at all.
-That is to say, I knew when I had lots of different events and variables affecting my UI that it became really hard to manage; but I didn't recognize it in a philisophical, definable way.
-It's so engrained in me that I just thought it was part of the deal with programming, and that maybe I wasn't the best programmer for constantly struggling with it.
+That is to say, I knew when I had lots of different events and variables affecting my UI that it became really hard to manage; but I didn't recognize it in a philosophical, definable way.
+It's so ingrained in me that I just thought it was part of the deal with programming, and that maybe I wasn't the best programmer for constantly struggling with it.

 This is not the case. **Everyone sucks at managing state.** It is the source of an endless amount of bugs and blank stares.
 "I understand WHY it crashed.
 I just don't understand how the user could have possibly gotten it in that state." &#8592; Programmer adds another state check.